joshb/joshb.github.io/articles/triangle_rasterization/index.md

     }
 ```

-    <p>Next, we get the indices of the shorter edges, using the modulo operator to make sure that we stay within the bounds of the array:</p>
+Next, we get the indices of the shorter edges, using the modulo operator to make sure that we stay within the bounds of the array:

 ```c++
 ​    int shortEdge1 = (longEdge + 1) % 3;
     int shortEdge2 = (longEdge + 2) % 3;
 ```

-    <p>Next, we pass the edges to the <strong>DrawSpansBetweenEdges()</strong> function, which will calculate the horizontal spans between two edges of the triangle and send them to another function for drawing indivudal spans; we call this function twice, passing in the tall edge along with each of the short edges, and the <strong>DrawTriangle()</strong> function is done:</p>
+Next, we pass the edges to the <strong>DrawSpansBetweenEdges()</strong> function, which will calculate the horizontal spans between two edges of the triangle and send them to another function for drawing indivudal spans; we call this function twice, passing in the tall edge along with each of the short edges, and the <strong>DrawTriangle()</strong> function is done:

 ```c++
 ​    // draw spans between edges; the long edge can be drawn